ibm-cloud-docs/vmwaresolutions/vcenter/vc_bom.md

 | Port group SDDC-DPortGroup-VSAN (if applicable) | **Active uplinks** set to **uplink1** and **Standby uplinks** set to **uplink2** | **Active uplinks** set to **uplink2** and **Standby uplinks** set to **uplink1** |
 | Port group SDDC-DPortGroup-Mgmt | **Port binding** set to **Ephemeral - no binding** and **Load balancing** set to **Route based on originating virtual port** | **Port binding** set to **Static binding** and **Load balancing** set to **Route based on physical NIC load** |
 | Port group SDDC-DPortGroup-External | **Port binding** set to **Ephemeral - no binding** | **Port binding** set to **Static binding** |
-{: caption="Table 4.
+{: caption="Table 5.
 NSX and port group configuration settings for vCenter Server instances" caption-side="top"}

+Starting in V3.6, security policies for promiscuous mode, MAC address changes, and forged transmits are now accepted on disturbed port groups.

 ## Network MTU configuration settings
 {: #vc_bom-network-mtu-config}